veliovgroup/ostrio/docs/prerendering/README.md

 # Prerendering

 Prerendering for JavaScript powered websites.
-Great solution for PWAs (Progressive Web Apps), SPAs (Single Page Applications), and other websites based on top of front-end JavaScript frameworks like Meteor.js, Vue.js, React.js, Angular.js, Backbone.js, Ember.js, etc. __ostr.io the first service to support ES6/ECMAScript2015 syntax.__
+Great solution for PWAs (Progressive Web Apps), SPAs (Single Page Applications), and other websites based on top of front-end JavaScript frameworks like Next.js, Svelte.js, Blaze.js, Meteor.js, Vue.js, React.js, Angular.js, Backbone.js, Ember.js, etc.

-Prerendering operates as middleware and can be easily integrated with Nginx or Apache without extra plugins.
-Integration with express.js, connect.js, and vanilla node.js server available via NPM package.
+Prerendering operates as middleware and can be easily integrated with CloudFlare Workers, Nginx, or Apache without extra plugins.
+Application specific integrations are Integration with express.js, connect.js, and vanilla node.js server available via NPM package.
 For Meteor.js integration, we have published Atmosphere package.

 ## Used Terms: